 Why use Instagram for marketing?

-Instagram is a staple of many small businesses’ marketing campaigns.
-And for good reason.
-It has a large and diverse audience of over one billion monthly active users and 500 million daily users on Instagram Stories that are happy to engage with brands, resulting in high engagement overall.
+Instagram is a staple of many small businesses’ marketing campaigns, and for good reason.
+It has a large and diverse audience of over one billion monthly active Instagram users and 500 million daily Instagram Stories users who are happy to engage with brands, resulting in high engagement overall.

-Research and case studies have demonstrated these benefits clearly, finding that they can translate directly into sales and leads.
+Research and case studies have clearly demonstrated the benefits of an Instagram marketing strategy, finding that it translates directly into sales and leads.

 - 130 million people tap on Instagram Shopping posts every month.